Building Agentic AI Systems with LangChain: A Complete Guide

 def generate_report(content: str) -> str:

-"""Generate a structured report from content."""
+"""Generate a structured report from research content."""

 return f"Report generated from: {content}"